autobrr/autobrr.com/docs/configuration/download-clients/dedi.md

 - **Enabled**: Disabled by default.
 - **Max active downloads**: Default 0 (unlimited).
 Limit the amount of active downloads, to give the maximum amount of bandwidth and disk for the downloads.
 - **Ignore slow torrents**: Disabled by default.
+- **Ignore condition**: When the slow-torrent check runs.
+  - `Max downloads reached`: speed thresholds are only checked once Max active downloads is hit.
+  - `Always`: speed thresholds are checked on every push, regardless of the number of active downloads.
-- **Download speed threshold**: If max active downloads is hit, but download speed is below this limit, download anyway.
+- **Download speed threshold**: If the total download speed is below this limit when the check runs, download anyway.
+Unit in KB/s.
+- **Upload speed threshold**: If the total upload speed is below this limit when the check runs, download anyway.
 Unit in KB/s.

 ## Deluge